Social class in ancient Rome: Women

-Slavery and freed men
+Slavery and freedmen

 Slaves

 Slaves (servi) were not citizens, and lacked even the legal standing accorded free-born foreigners.
 Slaves were seen as property, and they were bought and sold like any other good in Rome.
 For the most part, slaves descended from debtors and from prisoners of war, especially women and children captured during sieges and other military campaigns in Greece, Italy, Spain, and Carthage.
 In the later years of the Republic and into the Empire, more slaves came from newly conquered areas of Gaul, Britain, North Africa, and Asia Minor.
 Many slaves were created as the result of Rome's conquest of Greece, but Greek culture was considered in some respects superior to that of Rome: hence Horace's famous remark Graecia capta ferum victorem cepit ("Captured Greece took her savage conqueror captive").
 The Roman playwright Terence is thought to have been brought to Rome as a slave.
 Thus slavery was regarded as a circumstance of birth, misfortune, or war; it was defined in terms of legal status, or rather the lack thereof, and was neither limited to or defined by ethnicity or race, nor regarded as an inescapably permanent condition.
 Slavery was more prominent in Roman antiquity than anywhere else in the ancient world, save for Greece.

 Slaves who lacked skills or education performed agricultural or other forms of manual labor.
 More slaves were tasked with agricultural labour than any other form of work.
 Those who were violent or disobedient, or who for whatever reason were considered a danger to society, might be sentenced to labor in the mines, where they suffered under inhumane conditions.
 Slave owners were allowed to return their slaves for their money back if they were found to be defective, or if the seller had concealed anything that would affect the slave's productivity.
 Slaves that were found to be sick or defective would often be sold for very little, if anything.
 Masters would occasionally manumit sick or elderly slaves as a way to save money if they would not fetch enough money from their sale because it was cheaper than feeding and housing a useless slave.
 Since slaves were legally property, they could be disposed of by their owners at any time.

 All children born to female slaves were slaves.
 Slaves who had the education or skills to earn a living were often manumitted upon the death of their owner as a condition of his will.
-Slaves who conducted business for their masters were also permitted to earn and save money for themselves, and some might be able to buy their own freedom, while still others were granted their freedom by their owners — though this was rare.
+Slaves who conducted business for their masters were also permitted to earn and save money for themselves, and some might be able to buy their own freedom, while still others were granted their freedom by their owners, though this was rare.